Documentation Index

 Available in VPC

-• How to create an application server from the NAVER Cloud Platform console
+• How to create an application server in the NAVER Cloud Platform console.

-• How to create MSSQL servers from the NAVER Cloud Platform console
+• How to create a MSSQL Server in the NAVER Cloud Platform console.

-If you completed the above, then you've completed the basic procedure for using Cloud DB for MSSQL.
-Afterward, you have the option of proceeding with the following tasks for more efficient server management and operation.
+Once you complete these steps, you have finished the basic process required to use Cloud DB for MSSQL.
+Afterward, you can perform the following tasks for more efficient server management and operation:

-• Management of administration permissions using NAVER Cloud Platform's Sub Account
+• Permissions management for using NAVER Cloud Platform's Sub Account.

 The above tasks can be done from Cloud Insight or Sub Account after subscribing, rather than in Cloud DB for MSSQL.
 They are not explained in detail in this guide.
 For more information, see Cloud Insight user guide and Sub Account user guide.

-To create an application server from the NAVER Cloud Platform console, follow these steps:
+To create an application server from the NAVER Cloud Platform console:

 Note

-In this section, we will briefly introduce how to create an application server.
-For more information on full creation methods, see Server user guide.
+This section provides a brief overview of how to create an application server.
+For more information about the full creation procedure, see the Server user guide.

-3. Click to select a Windows server image and click the [Next] button.
+7. Select a Windows server image and click [Next].

-4. Enter the required information, and then click the [Next] button.
+8. Enter the required information and click [Next].

-5. If you do not have an existing authentication key, then create a new authentication key and click the [Next] button.
+9. If you do not have an existing authentication key, then create a new authentication key and click [Next].

-7. After the final confirmation, click the [Create server] button.
+11. After the final confirmation, click [Create server].

 Caution